Mullvad VPN Review 2026: The Most Private VPN You Can Buy?

 Can I use Mullvad VPN on my phone?

 Yes.
-Mullvad has native apps for both Android and iOS.
-The Android app is particularly feature-rich, supporting WireGuard, OpenVPN, DAITA, and DNS content blocking.
-The iOS app is solid but has historically lagged slightly behind in feature parity due to Apple's platform restrictions.
+Native apps for both Android and iOS are available.
+The Android app is particularly rich with features — WireGuard, OpenVPN, DAITA, DNS blocking all included. iOS trails slightly behind in features due to Apple's restrictions, but it's still solid.